jfosseweijer/Git_Physical/README.md

 ## Usage:
 In this project an interface was designed to simplify the usage.
-This interface provides a dropdown menu to choose from different Rush Hour game boards (labeled "game 1" to "game 8").
+This interface provides a dropdown menu to choose from different Rush Hour game boards (labeled **game 1** to **game 8**).
 Select a game board from the dropdown to visualize its initial state.
-Choose visualization options from the second dropdown menu ("show visualisation" or "no visualisation").
+Choose visualization options from the second dropdown menu ("show visualisation" or **no visualisation**).

-Select "show visualisation" to observe the solving process visually.
-If desired, use the "Save Figure" button to provide a name and thereby save the visual representation of the first and last game board.
+Select **show visualisation** to observe the solving process visually.
+If desired, use the **Save Figure** button to provide a name and thereby save the visual representation of the first and last game board.
-Choose "no visualisation" for a faster solution without visual feedback.
+Choose **no visualisation** for a faster solution without visual feedback.
 Without visualisation it is also possible to repeat the process a number of times by providing this number in the entry box.
 This will create a experiment.csv providing the times of each experiment.

 Experiment with different solving algorithms using the provided buttons.
 The algorithms also correspond to the algoritms explained above:

-- "depth_search":                         Executes the deep-first search algorithm.
+- **depth_search**:                         Executes the deep-first search algorithm.
-- "breadth_search":                       Executes the broad-first search algorithm.
+- **breadth_search**:                       Executes the broad-first search algorithm.
-- "Not reversing random algorithm":       Executes a random algorithm without reversing moves.
+- **Not reversing random algorithm**:       Executes a random algorithm without reversing moves.
-- "Random":                               Executes a random move algorithm.
+- **Random**:                               Executes a random move algorithm.
-- "User":                                 Allows the user to input moves and interact with the game board.
+- **User**:                                 Allows the user to input moves and interact with the game board.

 Example code to open the interface: python main.py